venteng/finalytics/download/README.md

 https://youtu.be/KcGHqGQUOis

+## Step 2: keynote slides

+Use the template "20240414 TEN TemplateKeynote.key" in this folder.

 ## Step 3: Latex

 1. For each chapter or section titles, add a label \\label{sec:xxxxx}.
 Need to introduce how you organize a chapterat the beginning of each chapter before the first section.